 Critics of EMH are usually active investors or speculators, who believe that it is possible to beat the market average because there are inefficacies within financial markets.
 These participants will often not focus on funds at all, preferring to trade the individual stocks of companies.

 These include both technical traders, who focus on short-term patterns and historical prices, and fundamental traders, who use public information and analysis to identify oversold and overbought stocks.
-They would take advantage of efficient markets bby using derivative products – such as CFDs – to speculate on both rising and falling markets.
+They would take advantage of efficient markets by investing in stocks or ETFs or by using derivative products – such as CFDs and spread bets – to speculate on both rising and falling markets.

-Want to start trading in stocks?
+Want to start trading or investing in stocks and ETFs?
 Open a live account with IG.